Prathamsenger/fashion-store-with-html-css/README.md

-This is my first code of html/css as a beginner now i have move on to learn javascript
+This is my first code of html/css as a beginner now i  move on to new topic to learn javascript